 When to Travel

 The vast majority of Glacier visitors arrive during the summer months.

 Clearly, Glacier National Park receives few visitors in the months October through April, with over half of visitors in just two months: July and August.
 So one consideration is to come when the crowds are lower.
-However, the Glacier region gets a lot of snow and the main Going-to-the-Sun Road is not even open until late June or early July and closes again around the third Monday in October.
+However, the Glacier region gets a lot of snow and the main road through the park — Going-to-the-Sun Road — is not even open until late June or early July and closes again around the third Monday in October.